Social workers work with individuals and families to help live more successfully.

 - BTEC, HND or HNC

 To get onto a Masters course you normally need an honours degree.

 However, each institution sets its own entry requirements, so it’s important to check carefully.

 You can use our course finder to find out where you can study social work combined with nursing.

-If you already have a degree in another subject, there are three routes for you to become a social worker:
+If you already have a degree in another subject, there are several routes for you to become a social worker:

 - take a postgraduate qualification (Diploma or Masters) in social work.
 Courses take two years full time or up to six years part time.

 - train through Step up to Social Work which takes 14 months and combines work and study

 - apply for the Frontline 2-year programme combining study with supervised practical work in child protection